COLLIER-BLOCKER IN-DISTRICT SCHOLARSHIP PROGRAM

 - Including college preparatory classes, the scholarship will fund a maximum of 78 credits, or until completion of an Associate Degree, whichever occurs first, the Collier-Blocker Scholarship cannot be used for Bachelor’s degree classes at St. Johns River State College.
 Students must work with their Counselor and Mentor to ensure they are taking the appropriate courses and prerequisite courses for their intended major.
 The scholarship is also non-transferable, and can only be used at St. Johns River State College.

 Collier-Blocker In-District Scholarship Application:

-* Visit our SSN Web page for more information regarding the College's use of Social Security Numbers, click here.
+* Visit our SSN Web page for more information regarding the College's use of Social Security Numbers.

 All scholarships must be sent directly to:

 Meghan Deputy, SJR State

 Palatka, FL 32177

 Please direct all scholarship and renewal questions to: